deanishe/alfred-workflow/docs/tutorial_2.rst

 There's a log, you say?
 Yup.
-There's a :class:`logging.Logger` instance at :attr:`Workflow.logger <workflow.workflow.Workflow.logger>` configured to output to both the Terminal (in case you're running your Workflow script in Terminal) and your Workflow's log file.
+There's a :class:`logging.Logger` instance at :attr:`Workflow.logger <workflow.workflow.Workflow.logger>` configured to output to both the Terminal (in case you're running your workflow script in Terminal) and your workflow's log file.
 Normally, I use it like this:

 .. code-block:: python
    :linenos: